 Apparently, even though they’re not supposed to as Muslims, there are practicing witches in Oman, and they congregate in Bahla.
 There is even a Grand Wizard who lives there, in a lone house at the end of a long street.
 He raises apparitions that look like people, but by now the locals can tell the difference between them and real people.

-Indeed, when her parents were told our road trip was to Bahla, she had to re-assure them that she was just going to the Fort, and not anywhere near the witching neighbourhoods!
+Indeed, when she told her parents about going to Bahla, she had to re-assure them that she was just going to the Fort, and not anywhere near the witching neighbourhoods!

 Witchcraft is generally frowned upon in Oman, although white magic practitioners are viewed with more respect than black magic.
 They’re completely different, Kay explained.
 Even the more worldly Em nodded her endorsement.
 Black magic is the sihr, she said, using the Arabic word that Muslims worldwide recognise.